MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 ##### Parent Organization Administrator

-A Parent Organization Administrator can create users that can access the organization details using this portal.
+A Parent Organization Administrator can create users who can access the organization details using this portal.

 Members of Parent Organization Administrator role can: